Microsoft/azure-docs.pt-pt/articles/cosmos-db/mongodb-mongoose.md

      > O sinalizador ```--save``` adiciona a dependência ao ficheiro package.json.

 1. Importe as dependências no ficheiro index.js.

     ```JavaScript
    var mongoose = require('mongoose');
    var env = require('dotenv').config();   //Use the .env file to load the variables
     ```

 1. Adicione a cadeia de ligação do Cosmos DB e o Nome do Cosmos DB ao ficheiro ```.env```.
-Substitua os espaços reservados {Cosmos-Account-Name} e {dbname} por seu próprio nome de conta de Cosmos e nome de banco de dados, sem os símbolos de chave.
+Substitua os espaços reservados {cosmos-name} e {dbname} com o nome da conta cosmos e nome de base de dados, sem os símbolos do aparelho.

     ```JavaScript
    # You can get the following connection details from the Azure portal.
 You can find the details on the Connection string pane of your Azure Cosmos account.